 Yes.
-Similar to article 101(3) of the Treaty of the Functioning of the European Union (TFEU), article 5 of the Competition Law provides that the prohibition contained in article 4 may be declared inapplicable in the case of agreements between undertakings which contribute to improving the production or distribution of products or to promoting technical or economic progress, while allowing consumers a fair share of the resulting benefits and which do not impose restrictions which are not indispensable to the attainment of these objectives and do not afford such undertakings the possibility of eliminating competition in respect of a substantial part of the products concerned.
-This individual exemption test is done on a case-by-case basis and the Board does give weight and effect to industrial-policy type arguments, to the extent they are relevant to the conditions of individual exemption.
+Similar to article 101(3) of the Treaty of the Functioning of the European Union (TFEU), article 5 of the Competition Law provides that the prohibition contained in article 4 may be declared inapplicable in the case of agreements between undertakings that contribute to improving the production or distribution of products or to promoting technical or economic progress, while allowing consumers a fair share of the resulting benefits and that do not impose restrictions that are not indispensable to the attainment of these objectives and do not afford such undertakings the possibility of eliminating competition in respect of a substantial part of the products concerned.
+This individual exemption test is done on a case-by-case basis and the Board does give weight and effect to industrial-policy type arguments, to the extent they are relevant to the conditions of individual exemption, as confirmed by the recently enacted guidelines.